shotstack-samples/images-to-gif-nodejs/README.md

 ### What is Shotstack API?

-Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently in the cloud using your favourite programming language.
+Shotstack API is a cloud based meida editing API that enables you to render multiple gif concurrently in the cloud using your favourite programming language.
 Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=sample_demos) to get your API key.

 ### Why use Shotstack API?

-Rendering videos is a resource consuming process.
-It may take several minutes to render one video depending on the complexity of the video.
-Shotstack enables to concurrently render multiple videos in the powerful cloud infrastructure.
-This reduces rendering time and fastens the process.
+Rendering media files is a resource consuming process.
+It may take several minutes to render one video depending on the complexity.
+Shotstack enables to concurrently render multiple media files in the powerful cloud infrastructure.
+This reduces rendering time and fastens production process without having to build your own infrastructure.
 Visit our [Docs](https://shotstack.io/docs/guide/getting-started/core-concepts/?utm_source=github&utm_campaign=sample_demos) to learn more.

-Checkout other video editing demo examples using Node in this [Github repo](https://github.com/shotstack/node-demos).
+Checkout other media manipulation demo examples using Nodejs in this [Github repo](https://github.com/shotstack/node-demos).

 ### Installation